Mayurji/mayurji.github.io/_posts/2020-10-06-HighDimension.markdown

 ---
 layout: post
 title:  Curse of High Dimensionality
-description: why high high dimensional data is difficult to act on and why its important to reduce the dimension.
+description: Why high dimensional data is difficult to model on and why its important to reduce the dimension.
 date:   2020-10-06 13:43:52 +0530
 ---